zulip/zulip/help/left-sidebar.md

 1. If the **DIRECT MESSAGES** section in the left sidebar is collapsed, click the triangle to the left of **DIRECT MESSAGES** to expand it.

-1. Click **more conversations** at the bottom of the list of recent DM conversations.
+1. Click **MORE CONVERSATIONS** at the bottom of the list of recent DM conversations.

 !!! tip ""

-    To return to the channel list in the left sidebar, click **back to channels**.
+    To return to the channel list in the left sidebar, click **BACK TO CHANNELS**.

 {end_tabs}